DOH-JDJ0303/vaper-docs/index.md

 ![](assets/images/vaper-logo.png)
 # **Welcome to the VAPER Documentation Page!**
-Use the navigation pane on the left to get started!
+VAPER is a viral (meta-)assembly pipeline with automatic reference selection.
+Use the navigation pane to the left to get started!